Teen Vegetarian? What You Need to Know

 Iron

-This is an “at-risk” nutrient for any teen, even those who eat animal products like beef.
-Iron can be found in beans, tofu, green leafy vegetables and cereal.
+Getting enough iron is a challenge for many teens, even those who eat animal products like beef.
+Iron is an “at-risk” nutrient for any teen.
+Iron-rich foods include beans, tofu, green leafy vegetables and iron-fortified breakfast cereals.

-Because plant sources of iron are harder for the body to absorb and use, pair vitamin C sources like OJ or berries with iron foods to make absorption easier.
+Because plant sources of iron are harder for the body to absorb and use, pair vitamin C foods like OJ or berries with iron foods to make absorption easier.

 Calcium and vitamin D

-Look for fortified foods with calcium and vitamin D, such as orange juice, cereals, and alternative milks.
+Look for fortified foods with calcium and vitamin D, such as orange juice, cereals, and plant-based milks like calcium-fortified soy milk.
 Teens are still in peak bone building mode and these two nutrients are essential to the process.

 Do you have a teen vegetarian or vegan?
 How’s it going?